10

 Our Back Test of the SPX Weekly Credit Spread Trading System

-We do not guarantee in any way that our test is exactly the same as theirs, nor can we guarantee it’s 100% accurate since we are using historical data, which cannot be validated.
+However, we do not guarantee in any way that our test is exactly the same as theirs, nor can we guarantee it’s 100% accurate since we are using historical data, which cannot be validated.

 In our back test, we found that there was not a 100 point spread available at the delta they were selling each week.
 This means the test could not be performed 13% of the time according to our test.